 The vast majority of people recover from influenza without any complications and develop immunity to future infection with the same strain or a related influenza strain that may prevent illness symptoms or make illness less severe.
 Learn more about influenza…

 There are many kinds of influenza vaccines available in the U.S. NVIC encourages consumers to read the vaccine manufacturer’s package insert information carefully before receiving influenza vaccine or any vaccine.
-The majority of influenza vaccines were initially designated as Category B or C pharmaceutical products.
-While these categories are no longer used, the information remains in the product insert and means that adequate and well-controlled studies on pregnant women were not conducted prior to licensure of influenza vaccines and it is not known whether the vaccines can cause fetal harm when administered to a pregnant woman or can affect fertility and the reproduction capacity of a woman.
+All flu vaccine package inserts report that the available data is “insufficient to inform vaccine-associated risks in pregnancy.”
+This means that adequate and well-controlled studies on pregnant women were not conducted prior to licensure of influenza vaccines and it is not known whether the vaccines can cause fetal harm when administered to a pregnant woman or can affect fertility and the reproduction capacity of a woman.
 Learn more about Influenza vaccine…

 Influenza Quick Facts